-The city has continued to do retention, expansion and attraction in various job sectors in order for theeconomy to continue to grow in the area.
-The attraction of a two year university not only provides jobs but goes after the non traditional student.
+The city has continued to do retention, expansion and attraction in various job sectors in order for the economy to continue to grow in the area.
+The attraction of a two year university not only provides jobs but goes after the non-traditional student.

 Six companies in Akron expanded and have hired additional work force to staff their needs.
-The hospitals remain strong in our region and have a evergrowing need for medical profession personnel.
+The hospitals remain strong on our region and have an ever-growing need for medical profession personnel.